ModuleBuild/ModuleBuild/docs/Introduction/Introduction.md

 The scaffolding itself is mostly a big invoke-build script and does not need the ModuleBuild loaded to perform build tasks.

 ## Folder Structure

-A default ModuleBuild project scaffold will look like the following for a project named 'ModuleName' with build version 0.0.1 successfully built.
+A default ModuleBuild project scaffold will look like the following for a project named 'ModuleName' with build version 0.0.1 sucessfully built.
 ```
 ProjectRootFolder
 	- .vscode